-Teens who suffer from disordered eating have many hurdles to face.
+Teens who suffer from an eating disorder have many hurdles to face.
 They must re-examine and repair their relationship with food as well as their bodies and their minds.
 Our approach to treating this complex issue employs comprehensive treatment modalities designed to help teenagers break free of the thoughts and feelings that trouble them and fuel their disorder.

 Eating disorder sufferers are often in denial about the degree to which they are able to manage their eating behaviors.
 It is only when those harmful behaviors are interrupted that the teen is able to see that they are truly in need of help.

 As with all of our programs, parents are regarded as invaluable components of their child’s recovery.
 You are an integral part of your child’s individualized treatment plan and family is strongly encouraged to participate in our weekend Family Restoration Workshop.
 Parent support groups and family therapy sessions are also included in your personalized treatment program.

 Anorexia Nervosa, often simply referred to as anorexia, is a condition characterized by a refusal to maintain a healthy body weight.
 People who suffer from anorexia employ extreme measures to remain underweight.
 Adolescents who suffer from anorexia commonly misuse laxatives and diuretics, self-induce vomiting (known as purging), exercise excessively, restrict their food intake and more.

 Anorexia patients are terrified of gaining weight and often have a distorted body image.
 Due to the health risks of being underweight, clients must be granted clearance by a medical doctor before they may enter treatment.
 Upon entering our facility the adolescent will be thoroughly evaluated and an individualized treatment plan will be executed.
 A team of psychiatrists, psychologists, licensed therapists, nurses, a dietitian and other consulting clinicians will design this plan and monitor your child throughout their treatment.
 A detailed discharge plan will be developed and alumni support and resources are available.